-From Figure 2.7(a), it is observed that the thermal strain is consistent across all the literature studies.
+From Figure 4.6(a), it is observed that the thermal strain is consistent across all the literature studies.
 Similarly, the thermal expansion coefficients are also consistent, with differences arising from the sensitivity of the relative techniques.

-Shivprasad, et al. fit the literature thermal expansion coefficients to two functions of temperature with an observed change in slope at approximately 800 K. This also appeared to correspond to a peak in the heat capacity data, though the temperatures were slightly different.
+Shivprasad et al. correlated the shift in the thermal expansion coefficient to a peak in the heat capacity data, though the temperatures were slightly different.
 The authors provided possible explanations including crossing a phase boundary and the formation of Frenkel pair defects, both of which would change the molar volume and, thus, present as changes to the thermal strain and the coefficient of thermal expansion.
+Trofimov et al., also observed a similar correspondence between the hypothesized order-disorder transition across heat capacity and thermal expansion data.

-2.3.5 Thermal conductivity
+4.2.5 Thermal conductivity

 Three experimental measurements of the thermal conductivity of yttrium dihydride exist.
-Parker measured this property as a function of temperature for $YH{1.77}$ using a heat flow method and apparatus [13].
-Ito et al. and Shivprasad, et al. calculated thermal conductivity from experimentally-measured thermal expansion coefficient, thermal diffusivity, and heat capacity [14], [16].
-Reported values from these studies are plotted in Figure 2.8, along with the calculated thermal resistivities.
-The results from Ito, et al. and Shivprasad, et al. appear to be consistent, while the values from Parker are much lower.
+Parker measured this property as a function of temperature for YH1.77 using a heat flow method and apparatus [16].
+Ito et al., Shivprasad et al., and Trofimov et al. calculated thermal conductivity from experimentally-measured thermal expansion coefficient, thermal diffusivity, and heat capacity [17], [19], [69].
+Reported values from these studies are plotted in Figure 4.7, along with the calculated thermal resistivities.
+The results from Ito et al. and Shivprasad et al. appear to be consistent, while the values from Parker are much lower.
 Indeed, the values provided by Parker are closer to values expected for yttrium metal than yttrium dihydride.
-As a result, it is believed that the values by Ito, et al. and Shivprasad, et al. are the correct thermal conductivities.
+As a result, it is believed that the values by Ito et al. and Shivprasad et al. are the correct thermal conductivities.

-Shivprasad, et al. provided an empirical fit for the temperature range considered for thermal resistivity values; this is given in Equation (4).
-This fit also encompasses the data from Ito, et al., due to the consistency of the experimental data between the two studies.
+Shivprasad et al. provided an empirical fit for the temperature range considered for thermal resistivity values; this is given in Equation (13).
+This fit also encompasses the data from Ito et al., due to the consistency of the experimental data between the two studies.

-Figure 2.8: (a) Thermal conductivity and (b) thermal resistivity for yttrium dihydride as a function of temperature.
-Data from [13], [14], [16].
+Figure 4.7: (a) Thermal conductivity and (b) thermal resistivity for yttrium dihydride as a function of temperature.
+Data from [16], [17], [19].

-$$R{\lambda} = (6.50 \times 10^{-3} \pm 1.70 \times 10^{-3}) + (2.61 \times 10^{-5} \pm 0.28 \times 10^{-5})T$$ (4)
+$$R{\lambda} = (6.50 \times 10^{-3} \pm 1.70 \times 10^{-3}) + (2.61 \times 10^{-5} \pm 0.28 \times 10^{-5})T \tag{13}$$

-2.3.6 Emissivity
+4.2.6 Emissivity

 The emissivities of yttrium hydrides have been measured qualitatively.
-The infrared emissivity of yttrium was measured as a function of exposure time when exposed to 0.49 MPa (4.8 atm) of pure hydrogen at 528 K (250 °C) [51].
+The infrared emissivity of yttrium was measured as a function of exposure time when exposed to 0.49 MPa (4.8 atm) of pure hydrogen at 528 K (250 °C) [68].
 Normalized emissivity values showed that emissivity increased with hydrogen content and exposure time.
-The highest emissivity was recorded for yttrium trihydride, with the emissivity of yttrium dihydride lower than for yttrium trihydride, and the emissivity of yttrium metal was lower, still.
+The highest emissivity was recorded for yttrium trihydride, with the emissivity of yttrium dihydride lower than for yttrium trihydride, and the emissivity of yttrium metal was lower still.
 It is difficult to extrapolate emissivities of yttrium dihydride from these measurements, as the phase contents did not appear to follow a strict $\alpha$ -Y $\rightarrow$ YH2 $\rightarrow$ YH3 progression.
-Rather, by 10 minutes, the phase mixture consisted of $\alpha$ -Y and yttrium dihydride, after which point, yttrium trihydride began to form, indicating that the system consisted of two to three phases at any point when yttrium dihydride was present.
+Rather, by 10 minutes, the phase mixture consisted of $\alpha$ -Y and yttrium dihydride, after which point yttrium trihydride began to form, indicating that the system consisted of two to three phases at any point when yttrium dihydride was present.

-2.3.7 Electrical properties
+4.2.7 Electrical properties